chung-leong/react-seq/examples/transition/README.md

     } // end of if (previous)
 ```

 That sets the transition into motion.
-This time our code actually have an event it can wait for:
+This time we actually have an event we can wait for:
 [transitionend](https://developer.mozilla.org/en-US/docs/Web/API/Element/transitionend_event).
 When both transitions
-are done it proceeds to the final step, namely rendering only the new screen:
+are done we proceed to the final step, namely rendering only the new screen:

 ```js
     yield (